Unseen Object Instance Segmentation for Robotic Environments: Experiments

-\textbf{Effect of input mode.} We evaluate how different input modes affect results by training our model and Mask R-CNN \cite{he2017mask} on different combinations of RGB and depth from TOD.
-First, we train Mask R-CNN on RGB, depth, and RGB-D and compare it to UOIS-Net-2D in Table~\ref{table:input_comparison_sota}.
+\textbf{Effect of input mode.} To evaluate how different input modes affect results, we train Mask R-CNN on RGB, depth, and RGB-D and compare it to UOIS-Net-2D in Table~\ref{table:input_comparison_sota}.
 Training Mask R-CNN on synthetic RGB only poorly generalizes from Sim-to-Real.
 Training on depth drastically boosts this generalization, which is in agreement with \cite{mahler2017dex, danielczuk2018segmenting, seita2018robot}.
 When training on RGB-D, we posit that Mask R-CNN relies heavily on depth as adding RGB to depth results in little change.
-However, our UOIS-Net-2D exploits RGB and depth separately, leading to better results on OSD while being trained on the exact same synthetic dataset.
+However, UOIS-Net-2D exploits RGB and depth separately, leading to better results on OSD while being trained on the exact same synthetic dataset.
 Furthermore, when our DSN is trained directly on RGB-D (line 4, Table \ref{table:input_comparison_sota}), we see a drop in performance, suggesting that training directly on (non-photorealistic) RGB is not the best way of utilizing synthetic data.

-Note that the performance of UOIS-Net-2D is similar to Mask R-CNN on OCID in terms of boundary F-measure.
-This result is misleading: it turns out that using the RRN to refine the initial masks produced by UOIS-Net result in degraded quantitative performance on OCID, while the qualitative results are better.
-This is due to OCID's noisy label boundaries.
-An illustration of this can be found in the first example (row) of Figure~\ref{fig:qualitative_baseline_comparison}.
-Table~\ref{table:OCID_issue} shows the performance of UOIS-Net without applying RRN (DSN and IMP only) on boundary F-measure.
-This method utilizes only depth and predicts segmentation boundaries that are aligned with the sensor noise.
-In this setting, UOIS-Net-2D outperforms Mask R-CNN.
-On the other hand, OSD has manually annotated labels and this issue is not present.

 \textbf{Degradation of training on non-photorealistic simulated RGB.} To quantify how much non-photorealistic RGB degrades performance, we train an RRN on real data.
 This serves as an approximate upper bound on how well the synthetically-trained RRN can perform.
 We use the instance masks from OID~\cite{OpenImagesSegmentation} and show results in Table \ref{table:RRN_real_data}.
 Both models share the same DSN and IMP.
 The Overlap measures are roughly the same, while the RRN trained on OID has slightly better performance on the Boundary measures.
 This suggests that while there is still a gap, our method is surprisingly not too far off, considering that we train with non-photorealistic synthetic RGB.
 We conclude that mask refinement with RGB is an easier task to transfer from Sim-to-Real than directly segmenting from RGB.